linkeddatacenter/kees/README.md

 The **Language Profile** (or **Application profile**) is  the vocabulary that describes the knowledge that is recognized by a specific software application.
 The language profile is normally described in the Tbox partition of a knowledge base.
 Any application should refer to a language profile, that is extension the concept of *data model*.

-The *KEES Language Profile* describes the knowledge base itself reusing some terms from existing vocabularies:
+The *KEES Language Profile* reuses terms from existing vocabularies:

 - dcat: http://www.w3.org/ns/dcat#
 - dct: http://purl.org/dc/terms/